By Dr Thomas Brown | December 18 2017

 Questions like this can change someone’s mind about what they thought they needed.
-You could have been saying you want leads, when actually it's your sales and marketing alignment that’s broken.
+You could have been saying you want leads, when actually it's the rivalry between your sales and marketing teams that's leading to problems.

 Questions test us.
 They encourage us to think around a subject more deeply.
 The right questions, asked in the right way, can even lead us to see something from a different perspective.

 It helps us even more when you’ve asked these questions of yourself internally first.
 You’ll be able to go into much more detail when you come to sharing your answers, and we’ll be able to get a much better idea of where you are and whether or not we’re a right fit for each other.

 In the spirit of good conversation (and considered answers), we’ve listed out 31 of those questions below for you.